aboutcode-org/scancode.io/docs/output-files.rst

 .. code-block:: console

-    $ scanpipe output --project PROJECT --format {json,xlsx}
+    $ scanpipe output --project PROJECT --format {json,xlsx,spdx,cyclonedx}

 .. note::
-    The previous command will output the scan results in a JSON or XLSX file format – as specified – with the output files created in the ``PROJECT``'s :guilabel:`output/` directory.
+    The previous command will output the scan results in a file format – as specified – with the output files created in the ``PROJECT``'s :guilabel:`output/` directory.
 By default, JSON output files are created when no file format is given.